About Us

 Born and raised on a Namibian farm close by, Annette Oelofse is a child of the wild.
 For over 30 years, she has contributed to building the Okonjati game reserve and Jan Oelofse Hunting Safaris.
 She is passionate about flying small aircraft and helicopter, wildlife photography and conservation, having raised countless orphaned animals including eland, kudu and white and black rhinos.
 Her love especially for rhinos has resulted in the foundation of the Mount Etjo Rhino Trust and the rhino orphanage, to help in the fight against rhino poaching and the protection of this endangered species.

-INTERVIEWS with Annette:
+Interviews with Annette:

 BBC: Annette Oelofse, the 'rhino whisperer' of Namibia - BBC What's New?